Sanity Simulations for Saliency Methods: Experiments

 \section{Experiments}

-In this section, we use \NAME{} and the \texttt{TextBox} datasets to show\footnote{Code available at \href{https://github.com/wnstlr/SMERF}{\texttt{github.com/wnstlr/SMERF}.}} how several leading saliency methods perform in recovering the different types of model reasoning described in Table~\ref{tab:dataset_info} with varying complexity (the example from Figure~\ref{fig:smerf_fr} corresponds to Complex-FR in the third column).
+We use \NAME{} and the \texttt{TextBox} datasets to show the performance of leading saliency methods for different types of model reasoning presented in Table~\ref{tab:dataset_info} with varying complexity (the example from Figure~\ref{fig:smerf_fr} corresponds to Complex-FR in the third column).
 For simple reasoning (Section~\ref{sec:simple_result1}), we find that saliency methods perform reasonably well (with a few exceptions), which is generally consistent with previous pointing game evaluations.
-However, we observe a general trend of decreasing performance as input images become more ``saturated'' (i.e., filled with more objects), even though the model's underlying reasoning does not change.
-For complex reasoning (Section~\ref{sec:complex_result1}), the average performance for all methods decreases and we also see more acute failure cases due to methods incorrectly focusing on irrelevant features.
-These failure cases make the feature attributions qualitatively indistinguishable across different model reasoning, raising practical concerns since users in general do not know the type of reasoning being used (and in fact rely on saliency methods to get this information).
+However, we observe a general trend of decreasing performance when input images become more ``saturated'' (i.e., filled with more objects), even when the model's underlying reasoning does not change.
+For complex reasoning (Section~\ref{sec:complex_result1}), the average performance for all methods decreases, with several failure cases due to methods focusing more on irrelevant objects.
+As a result, feature attributions qualitatively become indistinguishable across different model reasoning, raising practical concerns since users in general do not know the type of reasoning being used (and in fact would potentially rely on saliency methods to get this information).
 We further show that a similar trend is present when varying factors like model architecture choice and robust training (Section~\ref{sec:model-choice}).
 And when the images contain more natural backgrounds (Section~\ref{sec:real-background}), even lower worst-case performance is observed.
 Additional details about the results are in Appendix \ref{sec:appdx_exp_result}.